petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-building-applications/deploying-the-application.md

    ![The Evaluation Notes displays the assigned evaluations related to the application entry](./deploying-the-application/images/06.png)

-Now that you've deployed the main parts of the solution, let's move to the next section.
+Now that you've deployed the main parts of the solution, let's move on.
+The following sections will guide you through the features of the solution and some of the decisions Clarity had to make in designing it.

 Up next: [Modeling Data Structures](./modeling-data-structures.md)